-CVL260 Survey Project Planning 1 class and 6 lab hrs/wk, 3 cr.
+CVL260 Survey Project Planning 1 class and 6 lab hr /wk, 3 cr.

-Covers advanced research of deed and survey data and development of a "map of record."
+Covers advanced research of deed and survey data.
+Emphasizes preparation of a map of record.
 Emphasizes preparation of equipment and labor requirement plans needed for field survey project planning.

-Prerequisite: CVL162A, CVL162B and DRF245, or consent of instructor.
-W
+Prerequisite: CVL163A, CVL162B and DRF245 or consent of instructor.
+Offered as needed